-Contact Basement Systems of New York today for more information about radon testing and radon mitigation in New York.
+Contact Basement Systems of New York today for more information about our radon test kits and radon mitigation in New York.
 Basement Systems of New York is a trusted member of the nationally recognized National Radon Defense network, and they have the training and experience to help lower the radon levels in local homes.

 There are the slab-on-grade foundations, and then there are the basement or crawl space foundations.
 All can sustain high radon levels and most homes' levels can be significantly reduced with radon mitigation.

-Some homes, however, are not as easy to mitigate, and the some may actually not be receptive to any further mitigation.
+Some homes, however, are not as easy to mitigate, and some may actually not be receptive to any further mitigation.
 This is a very important detail that any homeowner may want to know before buying or selling a home.
-So how does radon gas enter a home anyways?
+So how does radon gas enter a home anyway?